 Exhibitor badge registration will be open in mid-February.

 Exhibit Personnel Badge

 - All exhibitors must register for badges.
 Exhibitors will receive 6 badges per 10' X10' space.
 Additional badges may be purchased for $50.00 per badge.
-Lost, misplace badges may be purchased onsite for $25.00 per badge.
+Lost or misplaced badges may be purchased onsite for $25.00 per badge.
 All badges must be picked up on-site.
 Exhibitor registration desk will be open starting Friday, June 21 and throughout the Congress.
-Exhibitors are granted access to the exhibit floor during Set-up/Tear-down as well as one hour before the exhibits open and 30 minutes hour after the exhibits close on exhibit dates.
+Exhibitors are granted access to the exhibit floor during Set-up/Tear-down as well as one hour before the exhibits open and 30 minutes hour after the exhibits close on show dates.
 Exhibitor badges are STRICTLY for exhibit personnel working in your company’s booth.

 Full Congress Attendee Badge -

 One Full Congress Attendee Badge will be provided to each exhibiting company.
 This badge allows access to all sessions.
 The badge must be in the name of the exhibiting employee only.
 If you misplace the badge during the meeting you must purchase a replacement.
 Any additional Attendee Badge that you require can be purchased at the applicable Congress rate based on the membership category of the individual and date of purchase.
 For example, if the attendee is not a member of ISAC, the individual can register at the nonmember rate.
 Click here

 Guest of Exhibitor Badge